Skip to content

 External receivers

-External receivers are defined the same way as internal ones, but using the external keyword instead of receive:
+External receivers are defined in the same way as internal ones, but using the external keyword instead of receive:

 contract SampleContract {